paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-07-29-londons_olympic_stadium.md

 *4 May 2008*.
 With designs finalised and construction under way, Boris Johnson succeeded Ken Livingston as Mayor of London.
 Unlike his predecessor, he wanted to retain a venue with a high capacity after the games, which meant securing a Premier League football club as a permanent tenant.

 *4 August 2012*.
 Day 8 of London 2012, and Great Britain’s most successful day at an Olympic Games since 1908.
-Soon dubbed ‘[Super Saturday][19]’, it culminated within the space of 46 minutes with Jessica Ennis, Greg Rutherford and Mo Farah each winning gold medals at the stadium that evening.
+Soon dubbed [Super Saturday][19], it culminated within the space of 46 minutes with Jessica Ennis, Greg Rutherford and Mo Farah each winning gold medals at the stadium that evening.
 These achievements, days after the country had been emotionally cajoled by Danny Boyle’s [heartwarming opening ceremony][20], meant the stadium was seared into the country’s consciousness.
 Dismantling what had become an iconic venue, seemed unthinkable.

 {% include 'figure' with '/images/2015/07/londons_olympic_stadium/jessica_ennis_super_saturday.jpg'
-  caption: 'Jessica Ennis celebrates winning the women’s heptathlon during ‘Super Saturday’.
+  caption: 'Jessica Ennis celebrates winning the women’s heptathlon during Super Saturday.
 Photograph: [Al King](https://www.flickr.com/photos/kinglomo/7716826098).'
   alignment: 'bleed'
 %}